colonyos/pycolonies/README.md

         insert = False
 ```

-The *reduce()* function takes arbitrary integer arguments returns the sum of them.
+The *reduce()* function takes arbitrary integer arguments and returns the sum of them.

 ```python
 def reduce(*nums, ctx={}):